Loading...

 Content on Autonomi is stored as encrypted chunks.
 The original content can be recreated from these chunks, provided we have a map of where the chunks are plus the keys to decrypt them.
 A 'file' on the Network is really a collection of chunks, with a datamap that allows us to discover all the chunks and decrypt the file.

-Files are kept in folders which are created as part of the Self-Encryption process and are encrypted, meaning their contents are only accessible to their owner by default.
+Files are kept in folders which are created as part of the process and are encrypted, meaning their contents are only accessible to their owner by default.

 The API for upload by default self-encrypts all files.